This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Our favourite Penang foodie places include:

-CF Food Court – the largest food court in central Georgetown and as visited by Anthony Bourdain, we were regular visitors to the CF Foodcourt both in the day and night, as it is close to all the main historic Georgetown attractions.
-Lots of choice and mainly frequented by locals which is always a good sign.
+We were regular visitors to the CF Foodcourt both in the day and night, as it is close to all the main historic Georgetown attractions.
+Better still, there is lots of choice and mainly frequented by locals which is always a good sign.

 Georgetown, Penang food tour